Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Preliminaries and basic properties

 Now consider the case when $M$ is not necessarily finite.
-We use again Compactness theorem (similarly to the proof of Lemma \ref{rem:goedel}) to make a reduction to finite case.
-Consider variables corresponding to points of $M$ and to the binary relation $<_T$.
-Observe that axioms of a relation to be an order and condition in the definition of convex sets can be described by sentences of first order.
-Therefore, since if any finite number of sentences has a model, then the whole set of sentences has a model. \end{proof}
+We use again the Compactness theorem (similarly to the proof of Lemma \ref{rem:goedel}) to make a reduction to the finite case.
+Consider constant symbols corresponding to points of $M$ and to the binary relation $<_T$.
+Observe that the axioms of a relation to be an order and the condition in the definition of convex sets can be described by sentences of first order.
+Any finite collection of these sentences has a model by applying the lemma to finite subsets of $M$, hence the whole collection of sentences has a model. \end{proof}

 Now we mention some examples of families of convex sets for metric spaces which we describe in the following sections. \begin{enumerate} \item For rooted trees we can choose an order such that all branches of the tree are convex with respect to the order (see Lemma \ref{lem:hierarchicaltrees}.)